omigroup/gltf-extensions/extensions/2.0/OMI_collider/README.md

             "default": 1
         },
         "mesh": {
             "description": "A reference to the mesh from the `meshes` array to use for either the Hull or Mesh shapes.
-The mest MUST be a trimesh.
+The mesh MUST be a trimesh.
 Make sure your mesh is actually a convex hull if you use Hull, and try to avoid a full Mesh since they are very slow.", "allOf": [
                 {
                     "$ref": "glTFid.schema.json"